-Used in a midi_command command to specify a system reset message midi_command(red_button) system_reset tab
+Used in a midi command command to specify a system reset message tal

+'''

+midi_command(red_button) system_reset

+'''

 The tab keyword has been obsoleted by a syntax enhancement, and should not be used in new designs.
 It may disappear in future versions.